Peopling of Thailand: 18th and 19th century male Chinese immigration

 In the late-18th century, King Taksin of Thonburi, who was himself half-Chinese, actively encouraged Chinese immigration and trade.
 Settlers came from Chaozhou prefecture in large numbers.
 By 1825, the population of Chinese in Thailand had reached 230,000, and it grew steadily due to a constant stream of Chinese immigrants to the country throughout the 19th century.
 Early Chinese immigration consisted almost entirely of Chinese men, who, of necessity, married Thai women.
 The children of such intermarriages were called luk-jin (ลูกจีน), meaning 'children of Chinese' in Thai.

 20th century immigration of Chinese families

 The Chinese population in Thailand had risen to 792,000 by 1910.
 By 1932, approximately 12.2 percent of the population was ethnic Chinese.
 The corruption of the Qing dynasty and the massive population increase in China, combined with high taxes, caused many families to leave for Thailand in search of work and a better life.
 Those who came before the First World War came overland or by sailboats called sampans, while after World War II most arrived by steam ship.
 The earlier tradition of Chinese-Thai intermarriage declined once large numbers of Chinese women immigrated in the early-20th century.
 New arrivals frequently came as families and resisted assimilation, retaining their Chinese culture and living in all-Chinese areas.
+Despite this, newer generations of Thai-Chinese have still greatly integrated into Thai culture; second generation or higher Thai-Chinese mostly speak Thai as their primary language and do not speak a Chinese dialect.